 An Award-Winning Book

 Martin Felando's book Star Racers won the 2016 IPPY silver medal in Science Fiction.
-Read on below to find out more about his award-winning book.

 Star Racers: Win the Race.
 Save Your Planet. by Martin Felando (Self-Published)